Period-based series

 Timeseries:

-Curve: <Curve: "DE Wind Power Installed MW Capacity", curve_type=PERIOD>
+Curve: <Curve: "DE Wind Power Installed MW Capacity", curve_type=PERIOD, subscription=FREEMIUM>

 Resolution: <Resolution: frequency=P1M, timezone=CET>